 To which I almost always involuntary respond: “Are you nuts?”

-It doesn’t matter what the platform is - eBay, Adwords, AirBnB, Facebook etc – having someone else control that much of your financial destiny is always a bad idea.
+It doesn’t matter what the platform is - eBay, Adwords, AirBnB, Facebook etc – having someone else control that much of your financial destiny is always a bad situation to be in.

 Never Ending Sunk Costs

-Business owners eventually get tired of the never ending cost of redoing everything every year (month) and either no longer trust anyone in the digital space or simply don’t care what they say.
+Business owners eventually get tired of the never ending cost of redoing everything every year (month) and either no longer trust anyone in the digital space or simply don’t believe what they say.

 So What’s the Answer?

 It goes without saying that we can’t ignore digital.
-It accounts for 5% of most countries GDP and is growing at more than 10% per year, according to the Boston Consulting Group.
+It accounts for 22% of most countries GDP, according to the consulting group Accenture.

 Such growth is considerably more than the other sectors of these economies, so there is obvious financial opportunity and attraction, but let’s not gets totally seduced by it.